philadams-zz/philadams.net/src/quotes.md

 > Email is a wonderful thing for people whose role in life is to be on top of
 > things.
 But not for me; my role is to be on the bottom of things.
 What I do
 > takes long hours of studying and uninterruptible concentration. _Donald Knuth_

 -
+> The unlived life is not worth examining. _Sheldon Kopp_

+-
 > Mastery requires endurance.
 Mastery, a word we don’t use often, is not the